bjhobson12/WhackAMoleVirus/README.md

 This repository was created for the Spring2021 CSE 4471 9:35am Dr. Jones class at the Ohio State University.
 This repository belongs to team **Foxbat**.
 It is not for reference outside team members, professors, and graders.

+This project was divided into specialization(s).
+Rocky, Benjamin, and Jonathan worked primarily together on the pygame aspect of this project while Parker tackled the C virus.
+For further info, check the source files.
+Note: Pushes to git repo are not indications of authorship of code.

 ## Installation

 Below are important steps to installing this program.
 Read them carefully.